 10. Pay attention to how bright your outdoor lighting is.
 Sometimes it can shine into your neighbors' windows and keep them from sleeping.
 This goes for Christmas decorations as well.
 Check with your neighbors to make sure they are not bothered by your lights.

 11. If you have neighbors with small children, help to keep them safe by driving slowly down your street, watching for strangers, and helping where necessary.

 12. If you have elderly neighbors, keep an eye on them.
 Offer to pick up groceries or to help with yard work or snow removal.

-13. If you should find yourself in a situation where you have a vacant home on your street, report the situation to the county and to the HOA's ACC Committee at firstname.lastname@example.org.
+13. If you should find yourself in a situation where you have a vacant home on your street that is not being maintained, report the situation to the county and to the HOA's ACC Committee at firstname.lastname@example.org.
 Help out by picking up trash or newspapers.

 14. Consider planning a block party.
 Get everyone together for a pot-luck picnic in the middle of the street.
 As long as everyone agrees, it should be great fun.